weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 While this may introduce some overhead, we believe the `v4` API is a significant improvement to your developer experience.
 For instance, using the `v4` client will allow you to take full advantage faster speeds through the gRPC API, and additional static analysis for IDE assistance through strong typing.

-This guide will help you understand the major changes and how to migrate your code at a high level.
+Due to the extensive API surface changes, this guide does not cover every change.
+Instead, this guide is designed to help you understand the major changes and how to migrate your code at a high level.

-Due to the extensive API surface changes, a comprehensive guide on how each function has changed is not provided here.
-For guidance on particular functionalities, please refer to the documentation throughout the site, [starting with these suggested sections](#how-to-migrate-your-code).
+For code examples, refer to the documentation throughout the site, [starting with these suggested sections](#how-to-migrate-your-code).

 ## Installation